-Provide a considered and vibrant lighting scheme along Balaclava Walk East and West, and seek to reduce low lit areas
+Provide a considered and vibrant lighting scheme along Balaclava Walk East and West, and Indicative section view of Balaclava Walk East, looking north to Carlisle Street

-Integrate public artwork along Balaclava Walk and the surrounding area

-- > Encourage public/urban art that expresses the identity and cultural heritage of the community - > Develop a cohesive artistic treatment that helps to unify the various Masterplan precincts - > Use playful and engaging sculptural pieces at key points in the public realm or as gateway elements to Balaclava Walk East and West.
-Sculptures could be installed at the Carlisle Street interface, as well in the area between the western Balaclava Station entry and the housing. - > Investigate the potential for the relocation of The Lady of St Kilda sculpture to a prominent site near Balaclava Station - Liase with DoT and the housing development to formulate an allied approach to integrated art on Balaclava Walk West between Carlisle Street and Marlborough Street - > The process detailed above assumes the appointment of an arts curator and/or manager for the Masterplan area (this role could be fulfilled by City of Port Phillip arts officers or suitably qualified external consultants.
+- 40 Integrate public artwork along Balaclava Walk and the surrounding area - > Encourage public/urban art that expresses the identity and cultural heritage of the community - > Develop a cohesive artistic treatment that helps to unify the various Masterplan precincts - > Use playful and engaging sculptural pieces at key points in the public realm or as gateway elements to Balaclava Walk East and West.
+Sculptures could be installed at the Carlisle Street interface, as well in the area between the western Balaclava Station entry and the housing. - Investigate the potential for the relocation of The Lady of St Kilda sculpture to a prominent site near Balaclava Station - Liase with DoT and the housing development to formulate an allied approach to > integrated art on Balaclava Walk West between Carlisle Street and Marlborough Street - The process detailed above assumes the appointment of an arts curator and/or manager for the Masterplan area (this role could be fulfilled by City of Port Phillip arts officers or suitably qualified external consultants.